huciupaul/Capstone-AI-Group-2/README.md

 ## Data Generation
 The data generation is done using the KolSol python library, which is a Kolmogorov flow solver.
-The Kolmogorov flow is a two-dimensional flow which has a periodic function applied.
+The Kolmogorov flow is a two-dimensional flow which has a periodic function applied, commonly used to simulate simple turbulent flow.
 The solver provides numerical solutions to the divergence-free Navier-Stokes equations:

 $$
 \frac{\partial \mathbf{u}}{\partial t} + \mathbf{u} \cdot \nabla \mathbf{u} = -\nabla p + \frac{1}{Re} \Delta \mathbf{u} + \mathbf{f},